Arabic and Latin Glossary

 - Yūḥannā ibn Māsawayh (Mesue)

 - al-Nayrīzī (Anaritius)

 - Ṯābit ibn Qurra (Thebit ben Corat)

 The Glossary is growing constantly.
-At the moment, it contains parts of the letter A (a–anta; approx–azub ), the entire letter B (bab–buz) and the entire letter C (cac–cyp).
+At the moment, it contains the entire letters A to C.